chesio/bc-security/README.md

 1. Theme update is available.
 1. User with administrator privileges has logged in.
 1. Known IP address has been locked out (see note below).
-1. [Checksums verification](#checksums-verification) fails or there are files with non-matching checksum.
 1. [Checklist monitoring](#checklist-monitoring) triggers an alert.
 Note: there is one notification sent if any of basic checks fails, but separate notification is sent if any of advanced checks fails.
 1. BC Security plugin has been deactivated.